LiamMahoney/keyring_configparser/README.md

 ## Usage

-It is recommended to be familiar with the [ConfigParser](https://docs.python.org/3/library/configparser.html) module and the [keyring](https://pypi.org/project/keyring/) pypi package.
+It is recommended to be familiar with the [ConfigParser](https://docs.python.org/3/library/configparser.html) module and the [keyring](https://pypi.org/project/keyring/) pypi package before use.

 `KeryingConfigParser` is identical to `ConfigParser` except when it reads a specific token as a configuration value (`"$."` by default) it uses the keyring package to resolve the value.
 This enables using secret values in configuration files without storing the value as plain-text within the file.